-» Neurological Conditions By Disabled World - 2008-10-19 Questions answers and facts relating to the human brain and the study of the brain organ including the spinal cord.
+Daily Nature and Science News and Headlines.
+Prehistoric Time Line, Geologic Time Scale, Photos, Facts, Maps, and More.
+Human Brain Facts and Answers.
+By Disabled World - 2008-10-19 Questions answers and facts relating to the human brain and the study of the brain organ including the spinal cord.

-An undead völva, a Scandinavian seeress, tells the spear-wielding god Odin of what has been and what will be in Odin and the Völva by Lorenz Frølich (1895) For the practices and social institutions of the Norse pagans, see Norse paganism Norse mythology or Scandinavian mythology is the body of mythology of the North Germanic peoples stemming from Norse paganism and continuing after the Christianization of Scandinavia and into the Scandinavian folklore of the modern period.
+Definition Stone Age Paleolithic uninhabited.
+Norse mythology.
+An undead völva, a Scandinavian seeress, tells the spear-wielding god Odin of what has been and what will be in Odin and the Völva by Lorenz Frølich (1895) For the practices and social institutions of the Norse pagans, see Norse paganism Norse mythology, or Scandinavian mythology, is the body of mythology of the North Germanic people stemming from Norse paganism and continuing after the Christianization of Scandinavia and into the Scandinavian folklore of the modern period.

 The northernmost extension of Germanic mythology, Norse mythology consists of tales of various deities, beings, and heroes derived from numerous sources from both before and after the pagan period, including medieval manuscripts, archaeological representations, and folk tradition.
 Most of the surviving mythology centers on the plights of the gods and their interaction with various other beings, such as humanity and the jötnar, beings who may be friends, lovers, foes and/or family members of the gods.